 Jacobs Medical Center (including Thornton Pavilion), La Jolla

-Also located at Jacobs Medical Center is the Bone Marrow Transplantation (BMT) Program, which includes patients with hematologic malignancies (including leukemia and lymphoma) undergoing chemotherapy.
+Also, located at Jacobs Medical Center is the Bone Marrow Transplantation (BMT) Program, which includes patients with hematologic malignancies (including leukemia and lymphoma) undergoing chemotherapy.
 Cancer care is emphasized at Jacobs Medical Center with floors dedicated to medical oncology, BMT, inpatient hospice, surgical oncology, and a separate medical, surgical, and neurologic ICU.

 VA Medical Center - La Jolla

-VA Medical Center is located adjacent to the main UCSD campus and is only 5 minutes by car or convenient campus bus connection to the Thornton Pavilion and the UC San Diego Moores Cancer Center.
+The VA Medical Center is located adjacent to the main UCSD campus and is only 3 minutes by car or convenient campus bus connection to the Jacobs Medical Center and the UC San Diego Moores Cancer Center.

 On the weekends, one Fellow takes call for all services, but a back-up Fellow is also on the schedule to be available should the need arise.
-The weekend Fellow is responsible for seeing any new consults that come into the system, while the attending faculty are responsible for rounding on established patients at the various hospitals.
+The weekend Fellow is responsible for seeing any new consults that come into the system, while the attending faculty are responsible for rounding on established consult patients at the various hospitals.
 On average, fellows do 9-10 call weekends in 3 years and fellows have the majority of weekends off.